na-na-hi/renget/archive/alichat.md

 #Oobabooga
 ***
-Red: "Your name" should be updated before you select/reselect the TavernAI card, as it will automatically replace all <user> or {{user}} to the selected name.
+Red: "Your name" should be updated before you select/reselect the TavernAI card, as it will automatically replace all {{user}} or {{user}} to the selected name.
 Character's name should match the character name in the example dialogues.
 Orange: "Greeting" contains the first message of the character.
 Yellow: “Character’s Persona:” followed by the character persona description (can be in Ali:Chat, PList, Boostyle, W++, etc.)
 Green: "Context" should contain the entire character card, with the bottom being weighted stronger than the top.